-Once Sweden and Finland had joined the Union, all controls at the Finnish-Swedish border disappeared overnight.
+Once Sweden and Finland had joined the EU, all controls at the Finnish-Swedish border disappeared overnight.
 A customs border still existed into Norway, but handling at the Riksgränsen and Kilpisjärvi checkpoints soon became quite streamlined.

-5. Development work for the ESR project
+6 Development work for the EISCAT Svalbard Radar (ESR) project

-365 Following the principle decision in 1990 by the Council, the Association's governing body, to develop a Svalbard radar, considerable time and effort was spent on a series of feasibility studies.
+Following the principle decision in 1990 by the Council, the association's governing body, to develop a Svalbard radar, considerable time and effort was spent on a series of feasibility studies.
 These eventually led to the formal decision at the end of 1992 to begin the construction, following a hardware-driven strategy.
 The plan was to do as much of the hardware development work as possible in-house, using the staff and expertise already available at the sites.
 Areas where this was possible and advantageous included the receivers, the signal processing systems and the low-level digital control systems.
-The work was divided up between the sites along the same lines of responsibility as drawn up at the start of the mainland system and maintained thereafter: the radar controllers were assigned to Tromsø, the analog part of the receivers and the transmitter exciter to Kiruna and the receiver digital back end to Sodankylä.
-Programming of the digital signal processor VME boards and overall integration into a VME environment became the responsibility of the DDT with lots of help from the Sodankylä site scientist.
-About one and one-half position at each site, and a sizable fraction of the Deputy Director's worktime, were tied up in this development work for nearly four years.
-The involvement of Tromsø staff gradually increased, particularly related to electrical power and transmitter installation work - the site mechanic worked on-site at the ESR for 380 long periods - and for some time the mainland operation had to be restricted due to a resulting shortage of resources.
-But the end result was an indisputable success - the ESR saw first light on March 16, 1986, on schedule and within budget!
+The work was divided up between the sites along the same lines of responsibility as drawn up at the start of the mainland system and maintained thereafter: the radar controllers were assigned to Tromsø, the analogue part of the receivers and the transmitter exciter to Kiruna and the receiver digital back end to Sodankylä.
+Programming of the digital signal processor VME boards and overall integration into a VME environment became the responsibility of the deputy director with lots of help from the Sodankylä site scientist.
+About one and onehalf position at each site, and a sizable fraction of the deputy director's work time, were tied up in this development work for nearly 4 years.
+The involvement of Tromsø staff gradually increased, particularly related to electrical power and transmitter installation work - the site mechanic worked on-site at the ESR for long periods - and for some time the mainland operation had to be restricted due to a resulting shortage of resources.
+But the end result was an indisputable success - the ESR saw first light on 16 March 1996, on schedule and within budget!
 It has operated reliably ever since.
 The technical details of the ESR project and the very first results are published elsewhere (Wannberg et al., 1997).

-Once the ESR had stabilized and manpower and capital investments into the mainland systems could be contemplated again, in 2002 the old ADC/correlator systems were scrapped and replaced with new digital back-ends, patterned on the ESR signal processing system but using embedded UNIX computers for the correlation computations instead of DSP chips, and including new ESR-type radar controllers.
-The resulting performance improvement was dramatic, allowing the use of new and complex modulation schemes on both the VHF and the UHF, generally improving the rate of statistics and minimising the digital noise level and failure rate.
+Once the ESR had stabilised, and manpower and capital investments into the mainland systems could be contemplated again, in 2002 the old ADC/correlator systems were scrapped and replaced with new digital back ends, patterned on the ESR signal processing system but using embedded UNIX computers for the correlation computations instead of DSP chips and including new ESR-type radar controllers.
+The resulting performance improvement was dramatic, allowing for the use of new and complex modulation schemes on both the VHF and the UHF, generally improving the rate of statistics and minimising the digital noise level and failure rate.

-6. Annual Review meetings and Christmas parties
+7 Annual review meetings and Christmas parties